SheepTester/sheeptester.github.io/javascripts/video/shit/README.md

 - fix the layers not stretching all the way
 - if source/text button clicked, allow them to drag out a region in the track thing maybe
-- scroll to playhead when using arrows if out of view
 - load fonts from Google Fonts
 - snap to loop borders
 - ~~changing ease function should change it for all selected keys~~